 The building sits on the site of the former North Building, which was the first building on campus, and houses the departments of English and drama, philosophy, historical studies, language studies, political science and sociology, the Robert Gillespie Academic Skills Centre and the Centre for South Asian Civilizations.

-Maanjiwe nendamowinan was designed by Will + Perkins Canada and was built by Stuart Olson Inc.
+Maanjiwe nendamowinan was designed by Perkins and Will, and was built by Stuart Olson Inc.